-What are the laws for Rockhounding?
+What are the rules or laws for Rockhounding?

 Rockhounding is the term used to describe people who rock hunt, or collect rocks for fun.